jantuomi/diddle/README.md

 ## Installation

-The Diddle app is a traditional Flask web app that uses PostgreSQL for persistence.
+The Diddle app is a traditional Flask web app that uses SQLite for persistence.
 User settings are stored in HTTP cookies.

 Build a container image with `docker compose` (see `compose.yml`):